ubermag/ubermag/README.md

 ## About

-`joommf` is a Python package that is a meta package for Jupyter-OOMMF (JOOMMF) project intended for simple installation of all packages required to run JOOMMF.
+`ubermag` is a Python package that is a meta package for ubermag (formerly: Jupyter-OOMMF [JOOMMF]) project intended for simple installation of all packages required to run ubermag.

 It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.